Guide To the Mysterious Quinta da Regaleira in Sintra Portugal

 There are multiple entrances and exits to the tunnels throughout the garden.
 One features stepping stones over a small lake to a waterfall.
 This is a seriously enchanting adult playground.

-The lush garden itself is studded with moss covered fountains, grottos, and, benches.
+The lush garden itself is studded with moss covered fountains, grottos, caves, and benches.
 There are follies, or decorative structures, that seem to grow right out of the ground, so well integrated in nature are they.
 You can feel the primal natural beauty.

 Quinta da Regaleira is romantic, like a theater backdrop.
 You can almost imagine a Shakespeare play being directed there.
 Just look at the photos below...